-Based on our due diligence process and the subsequent information we gathered, we are unable to determine the origin of all the Covered Conflict Minerals used in our products and whether armed groups directly or indirectly benefitted.
+Based on our due diligence process and the subsequent information we gathered, we are unable to confirm the origin of all the Covered Conflict Minerals used in our products and whether armed groups directly or indirectly benefitted.
 Our suppliers reported 23 SORs who may have provided Covered Conflict Minerals used in our products.
-Approximately 96% of the reported SORs are conformant to the RMAP or an equivalent audit protocol.
+The smelters and refiners identified by the in-scope suppliers may not be all the smelters and refiners in the supply chain of our products.
+All of the reported SORs are conformant to the RMAP or an equivalent audit protocol.
 We confirmed that four reported SORs sourced from the Covered Countries, and each was RMAP conformant.
 We included Appendix A to provide information about the SORs reported by our in-scope suppliers, their conformance status and the possible sources of Covered Conflict Minerals in our supply chain.
 The table below summarizes the conformance status of known SORs reported by the Company's in-scope suppliers.

-Conformant Not Conformant Total
+Minerals Conformant 1 Not Conformant Total

-Tin 14 14
+Tin 20 20

-Gold 8 1 9
+Gold 3 - 3

-Total 22 1 23
+Total 23 - 23

-Total by Percent 96% 4% 100%
+Total by Percent 100% -% 100%

-&lt;sup>1SORs listed as "conformant" were audited and found to be conformant to RMAP audit protocols or an equivalent audit program as of January 25, 2019.
-The SOR listed as "not conformant" has not been audited, so its conformance status to RMAP or equivalent audit protocols is unknown.
+1SORs listed as "conformant" were audited and found to be conformant to RMAP audit protocols or an equivalent audit program as of April 23, 2021.